NCR Wins Four GOOD DESIGN™ Awards

 - is not and has not been for the past five years, a member of the immediate family of (i) an officer of the Company, (ii) an individual who receives or has received during any twelve-month period more than $120,000 per year in direct compensation from the Company, other than director and committee fees and pension or other forms of deferred compensation for prior service that is not contingent on continued service, (iii) an individual who, with respect to the Company’s independent auditors or their affiliates, is a current partner or a current employee personally working on the Company’s audit or was a partner or employee and personally worked on the Company’s audit, (iv) an individual who is an executive officer of another corporation that has (or had) an executive officer of the Company on its board of directors, (v) an executive officer of a company that has made payment to, or received payments from, the Company in a fiscal year that exceeded the greater of $1 million or 2% of the other company’s consolidated gross revenues, or (vi) any director who is not considered an independent director.

-NCR’s Board of Directors has determined that all of the Company’s non-employee directors and nominees, namely Gregory R. Blank, Chinh E. Chu, Richard L. Clemmer, Gary J. Daichendt, Robert P. DeRodes, Kurt P. Kuehn, and Linda Fayne Levinson are independent in accordance with the NYSE listing standards and the Company’s Corporate Governance Guidelines.
+NCR’s Board of Directors has determined that all of the Company’s non-employee directors and nominees, namely Gregory R. Blank, Chinh E. Chu, Richard L. Clemmer, Gary J. Daichendt, Robert P. DeRodes, Deborah A.Farrington, Kurt P. Kuehn, Linda Fayne Levinson, and Matthew Thompson are independent in accordance with the NYSE listing standards and the Company’s Corporate Governance Guidelines.